- This post contains affiliate links. Read more here.

 If your dog has dietary restrictions, for instance, replace the cake with something your dog can eat, or even a pile of chew toys.
 If your dog isn’t as spry as they used to be, be sure to provide plenty of breaks or a place to retreat so your dog doesn’t get overwhelmed by all of the excitement.

 As much as you’re preparing treats for your human friends, dogs love some grub too.
 For your dog birthday party extraordinaire, consider providing owner-approved milk bones or pupcakes to offer for excellent behavior.

 8. No Dog Birthday Party Is Complete Without…Poop Bags

 With all this excitement, dogs will have to relieve themselves eventually.
 Make sure you provide poop bags so owners can pick up after their pets.
 This will help avoid anyone stepping into anything accidentally, or ruining the carpet.
-Especially if your party is indoors, consider having scheduled mini-breaks so the dogs can go take care of their business and come back comfortable and ready to continue the party.
+They even make them in festive colors.
+(The bags, not the poop!)

 9. Give Out Doggy Favors